electrikmilk/cherri/language/index.md

 ## Download

-Download the latest release build of the Cherri compiler from Github:
+The easiest way to start using Cherri is to the latest release from Github:

 [Download the latest release]([http://example.com/](https://github.com/electrikmilk/cherri/releases)){: .btn .btn-red }

-The official releases are compiled for the arm64 and x86_64 macOS platform only.
-[Why?](https://github.com/electrikmilk/cherri/wiki/Why-macOS-only%3F)
+**The official releases are compiled for the arm64 and x86_64 macOS platform only.** [Why?](https://github.com/electrikmilk/cherri/wiki/Why-macOS-only%3F)

 ## Build from Source